grails-plugins/grails-resources/README.txt

   resources plugin handles whether or not each mapper gets applied by resource type or URI

+* Work out if resourceLink should add the link to the deps list instead of doing nothing (aside from creating the resource) if disposition does not match.

 * Monitor resources and do resource reloading (re-processing)

 * Add a config flag to disable all processing (so you can disable it completely in test / dev)